Traversal module

 using async_traverse_in_place_tag = detail::traversal::async_traverse_in_place_tag<T>

-A tag to identify that a mapper shall be constructed in-place from the first argument passed to traverse_pack_async.
+A tag to identify that a mapper shall be constructed in-place from the first argument passed to traverse_

 Function documentation